kyletolle/the-mechanism-collection/index.md

 With the All broken, and the Song quiet, a great period of silence followed and accompanied the Void, during which little happened.

-On a small enough scale, the Elemental Bits shot through Void and traveled long and unimpeded.
-However slightly, the Song resonated within them and imparted them with Energy.
-The Song focused and brought more momentum to the Bits.
-They flew about and collided, as chance allowed, and one bit grew to two as they stuck.
+The Elemental Bits shot through the Void and traveled long and unimpeded.
+However slightly, the Song resonated and focused and pulsated within them;
+imparting the Bits Energy and increasing their momentum.
+They flew about and collided, as chance allowed, and one bit grew to two as they struck and stuck.

-Given a long enough expanse of time, there arose a multitudinous set of Bits.
+Over an incalculable expanse of time, there arose a multitudinous set of Bits.
 The Song working in these groups to bind, build heat, and inspire socialization.
 The collections grew larger, more energetic, and more numerous.

 A frenzy.
-The heat buildup so intense it reached a critical point.
-The conglomerate erupted into a furnace - collapsed, bound, and inseparable.
+Heat buildup so intense it reached a critical point.
+A conglomerate erupted into a furnace - collapsed, bound, and inseparable.

-The stars brought the Song back to an audible hum.
-Across the entire Void were these flashpoints reached.
+The stars brought the Song back to an noticeable hum.
+Throughout the entire Void were these flashpoints reached.
 The light sources drew crowds of those masses not large enough to ignite on their own.
-Luminescence poured out to those fledgling spheres which drew near and orbited.
+Luminescence poured out to those fledgling spheres which drew near and orbited; the planets.

-The pitch of the Song shifted and the planets reacted.
-The Song's measures caused the planets to expand and contract; forming stretches, wrinkles, and rifts on the surfaces.
+The pitch of the Song shifted and the satellites reacted.
+The Song's measures expanded and contracted the planets; forming stretches, wrinkles, and rifts on the surfaces.
 Giving each a unique aspect.

-The Song pervaded from their shell to their core and the clumps did still grow warm.
+The Song pervaded from shell to core and the clumps did still grow warm.
 At their boundary, where the planets and Void met, the surface Bits formed a great steam.
 And so the planets gained their atmospheres.